Ricardo-andradee/JPEGXE-Block-Compressing/README.md

 5. **Output Writing**
    The processed blocks are written sequentially to an output file (`encoded_output.txt`) after sorting and differential encoding.
-   The **block structure exists in memory during processing** but no intermediate `.bxe` file is created at this stage.
+   The **block structure exists in memory during processing**.

 6. **Global Compression**
-   After preprocessing, all blocks can be concatenated and globally compressed using:
+   After preprocessing, we compressed using:
    - **Huffman coding**, or
    - **Arithmetic coding**